 China’s cuisine is beloved in every corner of the world.
 But if you ask someone outside the Asian continent what constitutes “authentic” Chinese, they might not be able to answer (correctly, at least).
 An American might say crispy sweet and sour pork, while someone from the West Indies may mention jerk chicken lo mein.

-Chinese immigrants are spread throughout the world, yielding diverse takes on Chinese cuisine tweaked for local palettes.
-Here are six Chinese dishes to try on six different continents.
+As Chinese immigrants formed communities throughout the world, they yielded diverse takes on Chinese cuisine using ingredients at hand, and tweaked for local palettes.
+Here are six Chinese dishes to try on six different continents:

 1. United States: General Tso’s Chicken